jump-dev/MathOptInterface.jl/docs/src/apimanual.md

 ### Statuses

 Solver wrappers should document how the low-level solver statuses map to the MOI statuses.
-In particular, the characterization of a result with status `FeasiblePoint` and termination status `Success` is entirely solver defined.
+In particular, the characterization of a result with status `FEASIBLE_POINT` and termination status `Success` is entirely solver defined.
 It may or may not be a globally optimal solution.
 Solver wrappers are not responsible for verifying the feasibility of results.
-Statuses like `NearlyFeasiblePoint`, `InfeasiblePoint`, `NearlyInfeasiblePoint`, and `NearlyReductionCertificate` are designed to be used when the solver explicitly indicates as much.
+Statuses like `NEARLY_FEASIBLE_POINT`, `INFEASIBLE_POINT`, and `NearlyReductionCertificate` are designed to be used when the solver explicitly indicates as much.

 ### Naming